Norfolk Terrier

 Frequently Asked Questions

-Are Norfolk Terriers good apartment dogs?
+Are Norfolk Terriers good with children?

 Do Norfolk Terriers bark a lot?